 Woottens of Wenhaston Bearded Iris Open Days

-Woottens of Wenhaston Bearded Iris are open May – June every year
+Woottens of Wenhaston Bearded Iris are open 26th May-10th June.
+Everyday 10am-4pm

 The opening times each year are weather dependent, for example a cold spring will mean the plants bloom later and a warm spring will encourage earlier flowering.
 Sadly severe rainfall and high winds can easily decimate our exposed fields but on majority of occasions we will still open the fields for those who have traveled to see them.

 Iris Field Etiquette

 When visiting the Iris Fields we ask customers to please adhere to the following practices:

 Wear sensible clothing & footwear.
 The area is an uneven working field and precautions must be taken at all times to mind your step.